MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/compliance-gdpr.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 03/14/2019
+ms.date: 03/28/2019
 ---
 # GDPR and data purge

-As a data platform, Kusto supports the ability to delete individiaul records for GDPR purposes, through the use of the `.purge` command and a number of related commands noted below.
+As a data platform, Kusto supports the ability to delete individual records for GDPR purposes, through the use of the `.purge` command and a number of related commands noted below.